rothskeller/photo-tools/DESIGN.md

 These data types are designed to support the union of possible values for those fields as stored in any of the supported metadata block formats.

-## Packages `metadata/exif`, `metadata/iptc`, and `metadata/xmp`
+## Packages `metadata/exif`, `metadata/iptc`, `metadata/xmp`, and `metadata/xmpext`

-Provide structures and methods for decoding and encoding EXIF, IPTC-IIM, and XMP metadata blocks, respectively, and for translating the data in them to and from the types defined in package `metadata`.
+Provide structures and methods for decoding and encoding EXIF, IPTC-IIM, and XMP metadata blocks, and XMP metadata extension blocks, respectively, and for translating the data in them to and from the types defined in package `metadata`.

 ## Package `strmeta`